Boko Haram tried to stop Nigeria from eliminating polio. They failed.

 The vigilantes provide health care workers with on-the-ground information, including whether any children show symptoms of polio.
 But without access to the areas, it's difficult to know exactly what's going on.

-“We're not quite sure of the full polio picture in these areas, if any children are experiencing paralytic symptoms, or how many kids remain unvaccinated,” Ironside said.
-“The inaccessibility to these children is a far bigger issue than even the misinformation campaigns that exist.”

-One community informant, who asked to remain anonymous due to safety concerns, told NBC News that the number of children they've reached is hard to quantify, but added that thousands of children have likely been vaccinated, thereby conferring some level of herd immunity to those who are unvaccinated.
+One vigilante, who asked to remain anonymous, told NBC News that the number of children they've reached is hard to quantify, but added that thousands of children have likely been vaccinated, thereby conferring some level of herd immunity to those who are unvaccinated.
 Herd immunity means that enough people are vaccinated against an infectious disease to protect others in the community who are not.

 The vigilantes also help educate the people living in these remote areas on proper hygiene and sanitation practices when they can, Ironside said.